Frequently Asked Questions

 Both.
 This depends upon the type of class.
 For most lecture/demonstration classes, there are no prerequisites.
 Hands-on courses may require a familiarity with Mac or PC basics if they are introductory courses, while more advanced classes will require introductory or intermediate courses (or equivalent experience).
 Ultimately seating is based upon availability.
 Please note: The college trusts that students will not enroll in classes for which they have not met the prerequisites.
 Prerequisites are listed in the course description for each class.

 Classes are paid for on an individual basis.
 Tuition fees for an individual class must be paid before you begin your class.
 You will generally have five business days, from the day that you register for a class, to pay the tuition.
 If the class starts in less than five business days from the day that you register, than tuition is due the day before the class begins.
 If you register for a class on the day that it will begin, or after it has started, tuition is due at the time that you register for the class.
 For more detailed information, please see the registration section.

 As a College of Extended Learning student is verified, you will be given a paper ID card valid for the current semester.
 ID cards are available at the information desk during normal business hours.
 Photo ID cards can be obtained at the main campus at 1600 Holloway Avenue.
 Bring a photo ID and your SF State ID number to the One Stop desk.
 The photo and card will be printed on site.

 Students do not need apply to enter the program.
-Students interested in receiving a certificate of completion must complete the required number of courses/CEUs in the certificate curriculum and submit a graduation application for the certificate of completion once the final course has been completed.
+Students interested in receiving a certificate of completion must complete the required number of courses/CEUs in the certificate curriculum and submit a Certificate of Completion Request Form once the final course has been completed.
 Students must receive credit for all of the courses to receive a certificate of completion.

 No, you do not have to be a certificate student to enroll in classes in the program.
 You may choose your own course of study.
 Individual courses are open to all students as long as the listed prerequisites have been met.